 A cosmopolitan city the size of Salt Lake has many and varied business establishments which offer a variety of part-time employment.
 Students who need part-time work to help defray the cost of attending school will have considerable opportunity to find such employment.
-However, employment must not interfere in any way with school hours and school work.
+However, employment must not interfere in any way with school hours.